In Oregon, UST System Operators can only be certified after taking and passing the national exam administered by the International Code Council (ICC)

 Step Three: Schedule Your Exams

 ICC exams are offered periodically at Pearson VUE testing centers around your state.
-When you are ready to take your exams, you can register online at www.pearsonvue.com/icc
+When you are ready, you can purchase your exam directly from the ICC course catalog.
+Once purchased, you will be able to schedule your exam through Pearson VUE.
+Learn more at www.pearsonvue.com/icc/cert

 Oregon Post-Training Certification Procedures